Spartan-CSharp/HotelManagementApp/README.md

 ### Get Available Rooms
 The homework from Lesson 20, Get Available Rooms, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
 We are to add a method that gets the available rooms.
 Add supporting classes and models as necessary.

+### Book Guest
+The homework from Lesson 21, Book Guest, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
+We are to add a method that books a guest into a room.
+Add supporting classes and models as necessary.